UR Ambassadors

 Victoria is a third-year chemical engineering and chemistry student.
 She is currently involved in materials chemistry research in Dr. Kirill Kovnir’s group (Department of Chemistry and Ames Laboratory) and has had previous research experiences in biorenewable chemical optimization (Iowa State University), optical property characterization of nanocubes (University of Texas at Austin), and aggregation studies of quantum dots in liquid crystals (University of Pennsylvania).
 Victoria’s plans after graduation include attending a chemical or materials engineering graduate program, and she hopes to find herself in a career that allows her to synthesize and characterize materials for efficient storage, transmittance, and conversion of energy.

 Have a question about undergraduate research in Chemical Engineering or Chemistry?
-Ask Victoria!

 h